 - Finance and Budget

-B. The members of the standing committees shall serve for the duration of the term of the administration under which they serve.
+- The members of the standing committees shall serve for the duration their Board term.

-C. The standing committees shall report to the Board at regular intervals and to the membership at the annual Conference or through an every-member NOW publication.
+- The standing committees shall report to the Board at regular intervals.

-G. The functions and duties of the standing committees shall be designated by the Board.
+- The functions and duties of the standing committees shall be designated by the President.

 Section 3.
 Advisory Committee

 Section 4.
-Special Committees of the National Board
+Special Committees of the National Organization for Women

 There shall be other committees which do not have the authority of the Board for management of the corporation, but which may advise the Board, officers, and membership-at-large, or may perform such other duties as the Board, National Conference, or President may wish to assign.
-This will include a permanent task force of young feminists aged 30 or under to be appointed by the president with the advice and consent of the board to advise the Board of Directors and National Conference on matters of agenda, leadership recruitment and issue prioritization regarding young feminists in NOW.
+The President will appoint both a permanent Committee of Young Feminists, composed of NOW members aged 35 and younger and a Committee on Racial Justice.

 Section 5.
 Committees to Implement Conference Resolutions

-There shall be committees to implement Conference resolutions.
+There shall be committees, which may include, but are not limited to, the Equal Rights Amendment, Reproductive Rights, LGBTQIA+ Rights, Immigrant Rights, Ending Violence Against Women, and the Family Law Committee, to implement Conference resolutions.
 Such committees can be established and their membership and direction be determined by the National Conference, the President, or the Board.
-Chairs of such committees shall be appointed by the President with the advice and consent of the Board.
-Chairs of such committees shall report to the Vice President-Action, who shall report to the Board and National Conference on implementation of Conference resolutions.
+Chairs of these committees shall be appointed by the President with the advice and consent of the Board.

 Section 6.
 Composition